idaholab/MontePy/README.md

 >>>
-Note: If you are planning to use this in a jupyter notebook on an HPC, the HPC may use modules for python, which may make it so the installed Montepy package doesn't show up in the jupyter environment.
+Note: If you are planning to use this in a jupyter notebook on an HPC, the HPC may use modules for python, which may make it so the installed MontePy package doesn't show up in the jupyter environment.
 In this case the easiest way to deal with this is to open a teminal inside of `jupyter lab` and to install the package there.
 >>>